Cafetier/TP1/README.md

 - ~~Buy 1 get one half~~
 - ~~order 200 or more get a free tshirt~~

+### New idea
+You can just wishlist shoes and it shows where it is avalaible with links and photo

 ## What is left to do
 ### PHP
 - Nullable checkbox for each filter (so you can deactivate the filter)